TGoldsack1/biolaysumm/index.md

 For this task, submissions can be generated from either 2 separate summarization models (i.e., one trained on each dataset) or a single unified model (i.e., trained on both datasets).
 Participants will be required to indicate which approach was taken for each submission.

-#### Task 2: Readability-controlled Summarisation
+#### Task 2: Readability-controlled Summarization

 Given an article’s main text as input, the goal is for participants to train a single model to generate both the technical abstract and the lay summary.
 One dataset (derived from PLOS) is provided for training and will be used for evaluation.
 For the final evaluation, submissions will be ranked on the average perfomance across both summary types.

 ### Datasets
 {: #data}
 The data that will be used across both subtasks is derived from articles published by the Public Library of Science (PLOS) [1,2] and eLife [1].
 Each dataset consists of biomedical research articles, their technical abstracts, and their expert-written lay summaries.
 As detailed in the previous section, each form of summary will have a different utility for each subtask.
 The lay summaries of each dataset also exhibit numerous notable differences in their characteristics - for more details, please refer to [1].

 PLOS is the larger of the two datasets, containing 24,773 instances for training and 1,376 for validation (the same for each subtask). eLife contains 4,346 instances for training and 241 for validation.
 More details on the test data will be provided closer to its release date (see [Important Dates](#dates)).